Introduction to Integers

 What is an Integer?

-What is the Number line?
+What is a Number line?

 A number line is a picture of a straight line graduated with smaller lines to denote a number.
-At the center of the number line is the number, zero.
+At the centre of the number line is the number, zero.
 Since zero does not have a value associated with it, it is neither positive nor is it negative.
 The right-hand side of zero on the number line represents positive integers, whereas the left-hand side of zero represents the negative integers.

 Using the above number line, we can now familiarize ourselves with some basic operations of integers.
 Integers are important even in day to day life.
 You will often hear people say that the temperature has dropped by 5 degrees or that the prices of vegetables have gone up by 10 Rupees.
 The number line is useful for these situations because you can use it to visualize basic mathematical problems!